-Bank gives Purple Line firms get more time to reach a settlement with Maryland and avoid potential default on debt
+Bank gives Purple Line firms more time to reach a settlement with Maryland and avoid potential default on debt

 The state recently assumed some of PLTP’s subcontracts to keep some work moving.
 However, most major construction stopped after PLTP’s contractor quit in September, leaving behind 16 miles of torn-up roads and partly built rail bridges and track bed between Montgomery and Prince George’s counties.

-Though PLTP terminated its partnership with the state as of Sept.
-10, the bonds and other debt it took on to build the Purple Line remain.
+PLTP said it terminated its partnership with the state as of Sept.
+10, but the state is contesting that termination via its lawsuit.
+Meanwhile, the bonds and other debt that PLTP took on to build the Purple Line remain.

 Roddy Devlin, an attorney who specializes in public-private partnerships for the law firm Nixon Peabody, said he couldn’t comment on the Purple Line forbearance agreement because he’s not involved with it.
 However, he said, bondholders generally want projects to be completed so they can begin generating the revenue needed to make the bond payments.